 Organizers of academic events can apply the Council for funding of any amount between 2,000 and 7,000 euros.

 Priority will be given to applications that include the participation of at least two Nordic member universities, preferably from different Nordic countries, and one or more Chinese partners.
-Events where Fudan University is among the Chinese partners will be prioritized; however, other Chinese universities are naturally more than welcome to be involved as partners, and this priority should not be understood as a mandatory condition.
+Events where Fudan University or Chinese affiliates are among the Chinese partners will be prioritized; however, other Chinese universities are naturally more than welcome to be involved as partners, and this priority should not be understood as a mandatory condition.

-We charge a room rental fee depending on the duration of the event, number of participants, and whether you require snacks, coffee, or other foods and refreshments.
 Please specify your requests in the email, and feel free to ask any questions about the rooms or the types of services we can provide.
-Keep in mind that we are closed on weekends, in the week of the Chinese Spring Festival, and in the month of August (plus a few other holidays).
+Keep in mind that we are generally closed on weekends, in the week of the Chinese Spring Festival, and in the month of August (plus a few other holidays), but can upon request make our facilities and available during such occasions.

-Besides our informal "multi-function room" on the second floor, which is free of charge and open 9 AM - 5 PM on weekdays to everyone, we have the following facilities in the Nordic Centre building:
+Besides our library and informal "multi-function room" on the second floor, which are both open 9 AM - 5 PM on weekdays to everyone, we have the following facilities in the Nordic Centre building:

 Seminar room 101, seating 80 (comfortably).
 With projector.
 Suitable for presentations, movie screenings, panels; however the chairs cannot be moved.